 The MicroTag is smaller than the MiniTag but is no less powerful.

-Because we haven't compromised on performance in creating this technology, it has received the thumbs up from VIP customers as well as major bank brands.
+Because we haven't compromised on performance in creating this technology, it has received the thumbs up from VIP customers and major bank brands.

 Our clients tell us that their customers love it as this technology is convenient, fun, secure and is only the size of a SIM card.

 The FlexiTag is designed to be inserted by the manufacturer of the final device, ensuring a ready-to-use contactless experience for end-users.
-It's so flexible it can be invisibly integrated into comfortable wearable devices, where the end-user will be unable to feel the technology.
+It's so flexible it can be invisibly integrated into comfortable wearable devices, where the end-user cannot feel the technology.

-The best way to ensure broad acceptance of contactless technology is to make sure end-users can use the new feature without any additional action or specific handling instructions.
+The best way to ensure broad acceptance of contactless technology is to ensure end-users can use the new feature without additional action or specific handling instructions.
 FlexiTag makes this possible.

 Thales Gemalto FlexiTag is designed to fit most standard wristband sizes, one of the critical elements of wearable device design.

-This Thales Gemalto Tag comes in the form of an adhesive card designed to be stuck on the back of electronic devices such as mobile phone handsets.
+This Thales Gemalto Tag comes as an adhesive card designed to be stuck on the back of electronic devices such as mobile phone handsets.

-In markets where mobile banking is not yet standard, the Thales Gemalto Sticker is a fast and cost-effective way of enabling your customers to use their phone to pay for goods and services straight away.
-There's no waiting for a contract, and there's no need for a long setup process involving banks and mobile service providers.
+In markets where mobile banking is not yet standard, the Thales Gemalto Sticker is a fast and cost-effective way of enabling customers to use their phones to pay for goods and services immediately.
+There's no waiting for a contract and no need for a lengthy setup process involving banks and mobile service providers.

 Thanks to a bigger antenna and patented shielding technology, the Sticker delivers excellent performance, even on the latest mobile phones.
-It's designed to work in challenging environments, so it can be used on any kind of material – whether it's plastic or metallic.
+It's designed to work in challenging environments and to be used on any material– plastic or metallic.